kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 - meta
 ---

 A few days ago, I inexplicably hurt my toe (probably from cycling) and had to rest over the weekend.
-With all this new freetime, and no kid (yet!), I played some Monster Train 2 on the first day.
+With all this unexpected freetime, and no kid (yet!), I played some Monster Train 2 on the first day.
 On the second day, I got a bit bored and decided to look at making a game instead of playing one, since it felt like we were getting further along in the AI space.

 While I am a professional software engineer, I don't think of myself as a game developer - because I've never really made a game.
 As a kid, I made some games in the Starcraft and Warcraft III map engines.